JuliaCI/BenchmarkTools.jl/docs/src/manual.md

 	  ("tan", 0.0) => Benchmark(evals=1, seconds=5.0, samples=10000)
 ```

-As you might imagine, `BenchmarkGroup` supports a subset of Julia's `Associative` interface.
+As you might imagine, `BenchmarkGroup` supports a subset of Julia's `AbstractDict` interface.
 A full list of
 these supported functions can be found [in the reference document](reference.md#benchmarkgrouptagsvector-datadict).

 One can also create a nested `BenchmarkGroup` simply by indexing the keys: